Shafaqsy/Covid_19_Vaccination_Effects/README.md

 ### Selected topic
 Covid 19 vaccination effects.
 ### Reason why selected the topic?
+During the past three years almost everyone around the globe has been exposed to the big trauma of Covid-19 in some ways.
+Many people have died because of the little knowledge available of this virus at the beginning of discovery.
+Since this subject is very known to everyone and it is important to see the result after getting vaccination. we want to see if there's a consistance relationship with covid vaccine and number of cases of covid death.

 ### Description of the source of data